frittna/Crypto_Coin_Ticker/README.md

 buttonB: changes the LCD-Brightness in 4 levels

-buttonC: 9 changeable Timeframes from 1 Minute to 1 Month press buttonC, then, within 2 sec press buttonA to switch down or buttonB to switch up through the timeframes available timeframes are 1m, 3m, 5m, 15m, 1h, 4h, 1d, 1w, 1M
+buttonC: 9 changeable Timeframes from 1 Minute to 1 Month, press buttonC, then, within 2 sec press buttonA to switch down or buttonB to switch up through the timeframes available timeframes are 1m, 3m, 5m, 15m, 1h, 4h, 1d, 1w, 1M

-added use of free fonts, changed format for small currencies, added the use of SPIFFS*) for jpg+png pics
+now using free fonts, changed output format for small and very small currencies, added the use of SPIFFS for some icons

 settings will remain stored after a reset